farkmarnum/setup-domain-aws/README.md

 The examples above use command-line options to supply information.
 If you don't do that (for example, if you just run `setup-domain-aws full`), the CLI will prompt you for each piece of information it needs.

-Note: it is not possible, for security reasons, to pass the GitHub PAT as a command-line option.
+Note: it is not possible, for security reasons, to pass the GitHub PAT as a command-line parameter.
 You will be prompted for this information.

+### CI/CD considerations

+When running `full` or `upload-config`, you can pass the option --get-pat-from-stdin and pipe it:

+    # GitHub Actions example:
+    echo ${{ secrets.PAT }} | setup-domain-aws upload-config --get-pat-from-stdin

+    # Mac OS Keychain example:
+    security find-generic-password -a ${USER} -s <keychain item name> -w | setup-domain-aws upload-config --get-pat-from-stdin

 ### TODOs

  - Allow subdomains to be passed to `setup-domain-aws full`, and parse the root domain for the `domain` step
+ - Add support for other secret store solutions for `upload-config`
+   - AWS Secrets Manager
+   - AWS Systems Manager Parameter Store